 The relation between the interior tilt angle 8 and the length of the sides of a horizontal rhombic antenna is shown in the graph of Fig. 4.
 In the course of changing the terminating impedance, it was noted that the radiation pattern of the antenna in the vertical plane was materially affected by these changes.
-This observation was made with the South African antenna, which had been in use some three weeks, and with which regular daily schedules had been maintained with S8 reports.
+This observation was made with the South African antenna, which had regular daily schedules had been maintained with S8 reports.
 Upon changing the terminating impedance to its correct value, we were unable to contact any South African stations in the following two days, and it was reasoned that the radiation pattern had been altered by this change.
 We then changed the physical shape of the antenna so as to raise its radiation pattern in the vertical plane.
 This was done by elongating the antenna, and the following morning we contacted five South African stations with S9 reports from all of them.
 It was also noted that the back end reception had dropped considerably.

-SCHEMATIC DIAGRAM OF THE RHOMBIC FIG. 3: ANTENNAS USED IN THE TESTS
+FIG. 3 SCHEMATIC DIAGRAM OF THE RHOMBIC ANTENNAS USED IN THE TESTS